V-Sekai/manuals/decisions/20241011-recovering-makehuman-parameters.md

-# Proposed: Recovering MakeHuman Parameters Using Depth Map Comparison with Godot Engine
+# Draft: Recovering MakeHuman Parameters Using Depth Map Comparison with Godot Engine

 ## The Context